Park Center Senior High School: School overview

 Park Center Senior High School is one of three public high schools in the Osseo Area School District 279 and one of two public high schools located in the city of Brooklyn Park.
 (Brooklyn Park is served by 3 school districts: Osseo Area School District 279, Anoka-Hennepin School District 11, Robbinsdale Area Schools).
 In August 2007 Park Center became an official International Baccalaureate (IB) School.
-This designation as an IB World School means Park Center has joined its partner, North View Junior High as one of only 21 MYP programmes in the state of Minnesota.
 It is currently offering the Middle Years Programme (MYP) to ninth and tenth grade students.
 The first IB students graduated in 2009.
-As with North View Junior High, Park Center is a magnet school open to any student in the Northwest Suburban Integration School District (NWSISD.)
+Park Center is a magnet school open to any student in the Northwest Suburban Integration School District (NWSISD.)
 Park Center is one of only 20 public schools in Minnesota that are authorized to offer the Diploma Programme.
 In addition to International Baccalaureate classes, Park Center also offers college-level Advanced Placement classes.

 The NWSISD is a consortium of seven districts in the northwest suburban area of Minneapolis which has been formed to promote integration and eliminate racial isolation of students in these districts.
 By creating magnet schools in IB, math & science, and in the arts the NWSISD has begun to bring students of diverse backgrounds together in programs based on academic excellence.

 PCSH students come from about 20 different countries and speak roughly 35 different languages.
 Demographic information lists the student population as 36.0% Black, 31.5% Asian, 9.9% White, 16.2% Hispanic, and 1.3% are American Indian as of data from the Minnesota Department of Education in February 2024.
 The student population has 1,991 total students.

 Departments: Arts, Business Education, Career and Technology Education, Cooperative Education, EL Department, Family & Consumer Science, Individuals & Societies(Social Studies), Language and Literature (English), Language Acquisition(Spanish, French, Hmong), Mathematics, Music, Physical and Health Education, Sciences, Social Work, Special Education.